-Though you may associate heart disease with getting older, the American Heart Association recommends that you start assessing your risk factors and taking preventative steps as early as your 20s.
-You can’t change risk factors such as age, gender, race and heredity, but you can do something about the following seven risk factors related to lifestyle.
+No, cardiovascular disease is not just for the old, and the American Heart Association recommends that you start assessing your risk factors and taking preventative steps as early as your 20s.
+You can’t change risk factors such as age, gender, race and heredity, but you can do something about the following seven factors related to lifestyle.

-Though a glass of wine a day has been associated with heart-health, overdoing it can actually raise your risk of a heart attack or stroke.
-Drinking too much alcohol raises blood pressure, adds empty calories to your diet, can contribute to obesity, and makes losing weight more difficult.
+Though a glass of wine a day has been associated with heart health, overdoing it can actually raise your risk of a heart attack or stroke.
+Drinking too much alcohol raises blood pressure, adds empty calories to your diet, can contribute to obesity and makes losing weight more difficult.
 If you drink, limit yourself to one drink a day.
-Keep in mind that one drink is defined as 1-1/2 fluid ounces (fl oz) of 80-proof spirits (such as bourbon, scotch, vodka, gin, etc.), 1 fl oz of 100-proof spirits, 4 fl oz of wine, or 12 fl oz of beer.
+Keep in mind that one drink is defined as 1-1/2 fluid ounces (fl oz) of 80-proof spirits (such as bourbon, scotch, vodka, gin, etc.), 1 fluid ounce of 100-proof spirits, 4 fluid ounces of wine or 12 fluid ounces of beer.
 If you don’t drink, don’t start.
 And if you are pregnant, do not drink any alcohol at all.

 Risk factor No. 6: Blood pressure